Beibu Gulf, WZ6-12 & WZ12-8

 Oil Australia Pty Ltd (Majuko)

-There are two undeveloped oil accumulations in the retained development areas: WZ 12-8 East and WZ 12-3.
-An overall development plan is currently under preparation for WZ12-8E.
+There are two undeveloped oil accumulations in the development areas: WZ 12-8 East and WZ 12-3..
+The WZ12-8E development project is in the final stage prior to FID.

 Reservoirs range from Eocene-aged fluvial-lacustrine sandstones of the Luishagang Formation, to Miocene-aged Jiaowei shallow marine sandstones, and the Oligocene-aged Weizhou sandstones.